-Alison Stevens is currently Chief Executive of Farleigh Hospice, based in Chelmsford covering the mid Essex area.
-She is a nurse by background and has worked in the NHS, private and voluntary sectors and in health management for 27 years.
-She has been a member of The Essex Alliance for 4 years, joining the steering group in 2014 and took over the Chair’s role from Paul Feasey in May 2016.
-Alison is pleased to be a member of the steering group at this current time because she is passionate about developing ways of engaging with all sectors of the community in a meaningful and transparent way.
+Alison Stevens is Chief Executive of Farleigh Hospice, based in mid Essex.
+She previously worked as a nurse in the NHS, private and voluntary sectors and in health management for 27 years.

+Alison Wilson is CEO of Mind in West Essex, who host the employment of our Project Lead and Administrator roles.
+Alison has worked in the voluntary sector for nearly 30 years and is passionate about developing ways of engaging with all sectors of the community in a meaningful and transparent way.

-James Clarke is Chief Executive of Action for Family Carers which supports unpaid Carers of all ages across Essex.
-Action for Family Carers has been a member of The Essex Alliance from its inception and James participated previously in the Health, Wellbeing and Social Carer workstream.
+James Clarke is Chief Executive of Action for Family Carers, who have been a member of The Essex Alliance from its inception.

-James is also a Public Governor at EPUT (NHS Foundation Trust), his previous experience includes managing Citizens Advice and Connexions services in Inner London and international development volunteering in Cambodia and St Helena.
+James’ previous experience includes managing Citizens Advice and Connexions services in Inner London, and international development volunteering in Cambodia and St Helena.
 He is dedicated to supporting the local voluntary and community sector and to achieving the best possible outcomes for people in Essex.

 Paul Feasey, Treasurer

-Sarah is currently the chair of Volunteer Essex and was a member of the The Essex Alliance steering group during its early days.
+Sarah is the Chair of Volunteer Essex and Co-Chair of the The Essex Alliance steering group, having jointly won the vote in October 2019.